TITLE 6 PRIMARY AND SECONDARY EDUCATION

 particular student is in need of additional behavioral

-or not the student would benefit from layer 2 interventions.
-Teacher teams, when making a
+determination on whether or not the student would benefit from layer-2

-(2) In layer 2, a properly-constituted
+(2) In layer 2, a properly constituted teacher team shall

-and document the effectiveness of appropriate evidence-based interventions
+effectiveness of appropriate evidence-based interventions utilizing

-utilizing curriculum-based measures.
-As
+curriculum-based measures.
+As part of

-part of this process, the teacher team shall address culture and acculturation,
+this process, the teacher team shall address culture and acculturation,

 socioeconomic status, possible lack of appropriate instruction in reading or